linux-system-roles/tox-lsr/README.md

   applied to the snapshot if using `--use-snapshot`.
 If you have playbooks which do other types of per-test setup, do not use `--setup-yml`.
 Just specify them in order on the command line after all of the arguments.
+* `--cleanup-yml` - You can specify one or more of your own cleanup playbooks to use.
+The cleanup playbooks are run no matter if the main playbooks succeeded or failed.
+This is really useful if you want to ensure some resources are restored after the playbooks run, or if you want to gather some information from the VM when the playbooks fail e.g. a handler fails and you want to get the systemd journal from the VM.
+The variable `main_success` boolean can be used to tell if the main playbooks succeeded or failed.
+The corresponding environment variable is `LSR_QEMU_CLEANUP_YML`, which is a comma-delimited list of playbook files.
 * `--write-inventory` - Specify a file to write the generated inventory to.
 The filename must be simply `inventory`, or must end in `.yml`.
 Examples:
   `/path/to/inventory` or `/tmp/inventory.xxx.yml`.
 The user is responsible for